 There was a moth on her doorstep, its wings a fan of brown and cream.

 ‘Why do you need to work?’ her mother snapped as she stepped out of the apartment.
-‘Do you think you’re an American now?’
+‘Do you really think you’ve become an Amerikan?’

 Shirin considered her mother’s words as she walked.
 Deep shadows cut across the street.
-Cab horns blared.
-The man at the Greek store on the corner smiled.
+Cab horns blared and the man at the Greek store on the corner smiled.
 The sky overhead floated blissful and blue.
 What did it mean to be an American anyway?

 ‘You’ll be wearing the stars and stripes next,’ her mother had said.
 Wasn’t thirty years enough to become part of this country?

 At the intersection someone shouted, ‘Careful where you’re going!’ and Shirin jumped, remembering her dream of buildings crashing into dust and the silence after, while the moth fell through the night onto their doorstep, its wings crushed and broken.

 She looked at her watch.
 How had she managed to run so late?
 She hurried, and her heels clacked on the side-walk and her breath came out in little bursts like gunshot.

 In the dream she had seen a face at the window but it was no one she knew and when she looked again the face had gone and she was not certain if she had seen it at all.
 Later she dreamed she was in a library.
 Flames were eating at the books.
 She tried to reach out and save them, but the man burning the books was full of hate because of the fallen buildings and the people caught inside.

 A young man whistled in the street.
 She had the impression that he was whistling at her.
 She walked a little faster.